bit2swaz/lithos/docs/PRD.md

 ### 7.3 `lithos_fuzz`

-Corruption-injection harness that flips a random bit inside a freshly written SST:
+corruption-injection harness that flips a random bit inside a freshly written sst:

 1. Write key `integrity_test`, close DB to flush to SST.
 2. Open the newest `.sst`, flip a random bit in the file.